-Additionally, many types of veggies, such as portobello mushroom caps, sliced sweet potatoes and sliced eggplant make excellent buns.
+Additionally, many types of veggies, such as portobello mushroom caps, sliced sweet potatoes, halved red or yellow peppers, tomato halves, and sliced eggplant make excellent buns.

-The following recipes are a great place to start with lettuce wraps and veggie buns:
+Here are a few places to start with lettuce wraps and veggie buns:

 To make them, place chopped vegetables of your choice on a skewer and cook on a grill or barbecue.

-Burger patties can also be made by combining vegetables with eggs, nuts or nut flours and seasonings.
-Sweet potatoes, which are an excellent source of vitamin A and antioxidants, are also commonly used to make veggie burgers (15).
+Veggie burger patties can be made by combining vegetables with eggs, nuts or nut flours, and seasonings.
+Sweet potatoes and black beans are also commonly used to make veggie burgers.

 You can take these recipes a step further by wrapping your veggie burger in a lettuce wrap, instead of a bun.

 In general, tuna (or chicken or salmon) salad is made by blending tuna with mayonnaise, but any type of chopped vegetable can be added to increase the flavor and nutrient content.

 Onions, carrots, cucumber, spinach, and herbs are common additions.
 This Mediterranean tuna salad has cucumbers, grape tomatoes, olives, red peppers, artichokes, shallots, and parsley.

 Stuffed bell peppers are made by stuffing halved bell peppers with cooked meat, beans, rice, and seasonings, and then baking them in the oven.